flanakin/azure-content/articles/resource-group-move-resources.md

 There are some important issues to consider before moving a resource:

+1. Moving resources between resource groups or subscriptions will change the resource id, which will break any references in tools or automation scripts.
-1. You cannot change the location of the resource.
+2. You cannot change the location of the resource.
 Moving a resource only moves it to a new resource group.
 The new resource group may have a different location, but that does not change the location of the resource.
-2. Not all services currently support the ability to move resources.
+3. Not all services currently support the ability to move resources.
 See the list below for information about which services support moving resources.
-3. The resource provider of the resource being moved must be registered in the destination subscription.
+4. The resource provider of the resource being moved must be registered in the destination subscription.
 You might encounter this problem when moving a resource to a new subscription, but that subscription has never been used with that resource type.
 For example, if you are moving an API Management service instance to a subscription that has not registered the **Microsoft.ApiManagement** resource provider, the move will not succeed.
 To learn how to check the registration status and register resource providers, see [Resource providers and types](../resource-manager-supported-services/#resource-providers-and-types).
-4. The destination resource group should contain only resources that share the same application lifecycle as the resources you are moving.
+5. The destination resource group should contain only resources that share the same application lifecycle as the resources you are moving.
-5. If you are using Azure PowerShell or Azure CLI, make sure you are using the latest version.
+6. If you are using Azure PowerShell or Azure CLI, make sure you are using the latest version.
 To update your version, run the Microsoft Web Platform Installer and check if a new version is available.
 For more information, see [How to install and configure Azure PowerShell](powershell-install-configure.md) and [Install the Azure CLI]( xplat-cli-install.md).
-6. The move operation can take a while to complete and during that time your prompt will wait until the operation has completed.
+7. The move operation can take a while to complete and during that time your prompt will wait until the operation has completed.
-7. When moving resources, both the source group and the target group are locked for the duration of the operation.
+8. When moving resources, both the source group and the target group are locked for the duration of the operation.
 Write and delete operations are blocked on the groups until the move completes.

 ## Services that support move